Tarun25-dev/Smart-sorting/README.md

 🛠️ Tools & Technologies Used

-👉 Development Tools
+👉 Development Tools:

-Python: Core programming language for model and app logic.
+Python : Core programming language for model and app logic.

-Google Colab: For training the model and data preprocessing.
+Google Colab : For training the model and data preprocessing.

-Visual Studio Code (VS Code): For building and testing the Flask web app.
+Visual Studio Code (VS Code) : For building and testing the Flask web app.

 Flask	: To build the web interface (routes, HTML integration, etc.)